romflorod/python_instagram_followers_not_following/README.md

 2.  **Output:**

-    The script will print the lists of followers, following, those who don't follow you back, and those you don't follow back to the console.
-It will also save these lists to separate text files in the same directory as the script:
+    The script will show real-time progress bars while fetching data and will save results to the `results` directory:

-    *   `followers.txt`:  List of your followers.
+    *   `followers.txt/json`:  List of your followers.
-    *   `following.txt`:  List of accounts you are following.
+    *   `following.txt/json`:  List of accounts you are following.
-    *   `dont_follow_me_back.txt`: List of accounts you follow that don't follow you back.
+    *   `dont_follow_me_back.txt/json`: List of accounts you follow that don't follow you back.
-    *   `i_dont_follow_back.txt`: List of accounts that follow you that you don't follow back.
+    *   `i_dont_follow_back.txt/json`: List of accounts that follow you that you don't follow back.

-    Each line in these files contains the username and full name, separated by a comma:
+    Each text file contains the username and full name, separated by a comma:

     ```
     username1,Full Name 1